akauppi/aside-keys/README.md

 - node

-### Google Identity Platform cloud application
+### Google Identity Platform application or Firebase application

-To use `aside-keys`, you need to create a Google Identity Platform project (which automatically creates a Firebase project of the same id).
+To use `aside-keys`, you need to create a Google Identity Platform project (which automatically creates a Firebase project of the same id), or a Firebase web project.

+>Note: Google Identity Platform is essentially Firebase auth on steroids (without needing to use Firebase for anything else).
+Their APIs are the same.

 In particular: